9 Ethical Shoe Brands You Need To Know

 At Coclico, their motto is, "luxury isn't the ability to purchase endlessly, but the privilege of choosing wisely."
 See why we love them?
 Materials for Coclico's shoes are sourced locally in Europe near their family-run factory in Mallorca, Spain.
 Coclico is heavily invested in environmental integrity, partnering with Native Energy to track its annual in-house carbon usage and offsetting that amount by investing in renewable energy projects.

 Their shoes are perfect for the minimalist who loves a quirky twist.
-Our favorite style is the Banks Sandal, a thick-strap wooden heel with color-block details.
+Our favorite style is the Bask Sandal, a thick-strap wooden heel with color-block details.

 Proud Mary - People

 Founded by Harper Poe in 2008, Proud Mary is ever-inspired by the culture, people and textiles of South America.
 The brand is a physical manifestation of Poe's passion for working with various communities to create societal impact.
 Partnering with local artisans in places like Morocco, Mexico, Dominican Republic, Mali and Syria, Proud Mary works to preserve traditional craft in a socially responsible way.

 Everlane - People

 Everlane may one of the biggest names in socially-conscious fashion.
 With a dedication to radical transparency via minimalist styles, Everlane is one of our favorite responsibly-made brands.
 The company spends a hefty amount of time searching for the best factories around the world to ensure its integrity.

 Beyond the clothing basics that Everlane is known for, they craft their shoes with the same philosophy in mind.
 We can fully get behind the versatility of Everlane's shoe selection and think each one would be a great addition to any lean wardrobe.
 The Modern Loafer, for example, can easily be worn in the office or to Sunday brunch, while the Heel Boot is another dress-up or dress-down staple.